ycherkes/ObjectDumper/README.md

  <a href="https://marketplace.visualstudio.com/items?itemName=YevhenCherkes.YellowFlavorObjectDumper"><img src="https://img.shields.io/visual-studio-marketplace/v/YevhenCherkes.YellowFlavorObjectDumper"></a>
 </p>

 A Visual Studio 2022 extension.
-Dumps the objects from the debugger session in the next formats: CSharp Object Initialization Code, JSON and XML.
+Dumps the objects from the debugger session in the next formats: CSharp, VB, JSON, YAML, and XML.

 Context menu: